-This can make the fever worse and cause seizures or permanent brain damage.
+This can make the fever worse and cause seizures or permanent brain injury.

-Be sure the child with fever drinks a lot of liquids, and follow the other instructions on pages 75 to 76 of Where There Is No Doctor.
+Be sure the child with fever drinks a lot of liquids, and follow the other instructions on pp. 75 to 76 of Where There Is No Doctor.